The Layoff Lady

 Create a Target Job Resume

-To start, create a target job resume.
-You could also share this resume with those people who say, "Can you send me your resume?" who may not have a specific job description to share.
-This resume should be a solid representation of your skills, the type of work you do, and the unique value you would bring to the role.
+Overall, this resume should be a solid representation of your skills, the type of work you do, and the unique value you would bring to a new role.
 Your target job resume should also include keywords commonly appearing in job descriptions for the type of work you do.

 Target Job Resume: Professional Summary Section